Search

 BikingRock Climbing

-Bishop Adds Up To More Fun This Winter
+Best Place to Visit In Winter?
+Bishop Adds Up to More Fun

 Snow-capped mountain range at sunset with a forested foreground and colorful clouds in the sky. visit bishop

-Where do crisp, snowy mountain mornings and sunny, warm high desert afternoons add up to the perfect winter experience?
+Where do crisp, snowy mountain mornings and sunny, warm high desert afternoons add up to the perfect winter getaway?
 In Bishop, of course!

 Follow freshies at Mammoth Mountain with afternoon fishing on the Lower Owens River.
 Add a vertical component to your morning cross-country ski tour by going rock climbing or bouldering in Bishop.
 Double up on downhill with a backcountry ski run and a front-country bike ride.